About Jerry S. Rawls

 In December of 2000, Jerry S. Rawls contributed a record-breaking cash gift of $25 million to the Texas Tech University College of Business Administration, officially renaming the college to Jerry S. Rawls College of Business.
 His generous gift has fueled many of the ongoing initiatives in the college and assisted in facilitating the education of a new generation of leaders.

-In 1999 Finisar went public.
+In 1999, Finisar went public.
 By the close of trading on the first day, Finisar stock rose 373%, making Finisar the seventh-largest first-day gainer in the history of Wall Street at that time.
 In 2000, Forbes listed Finisar as a top 500 company, and Business Week deemed it as one of the 100 Hot Growth Companies.
-Today, Finisar Corporation, based in Sunnyvale, California, continues to be a technology leader for fiber optic subsystems and network performance test systems.
-The company is built on a foundation of over 14,000 employees around the globe, including operations in Malaysia, Singapore, Shanghai, Munich, Denmark, Korea and Sydney, Australia.
+In 2019, Finisar was acquired by II-VI Corp. of Pittsburgh, PA.
+Finisar products are still sold under the Finisar brand and continue to be a technology leader for fiber optic subsystems and high speed networks.
+The company was built on a foundation of over 14,000 employees around the globe, including operations in the U.S., Malaysia, Singapore, Shanghai, Munich, Denmark, India, Korea and Sydney.

-In 2018, Rawls retired from Finisar Corporation as president and CEO, and he now serves as a director of the company.
+In 2018, Rawls retired from Finisar Corporation as Chairman and CEO.